reggieraye/Netflix-Socks/Components.md

 <i>Note: Try to bundle everything you need in the lowest number of orders from the least amount of companies.
 Shipping electronics is expensive!
 Usually around $15 regardless of order size.</i>

+Here is their official list, but there are some things are <mark>missing</mark>.

 <b>Prototyping and Building</b>

 1. Breadboard